 Today the population of the archipelago numbers in excess of 33,000.
 Only 40 of the islands are inhabited with communities ranging in size from 5 to 5000.
 Today the Kuna Indians continue the fight to retain their traditions against a background of economic, discriminatory and political change.

 With dwindling fish stocks, they have had to look elsewhere for revenue with tourism becoming a more and more important source of income.
 This does not mean it is without contention and is still a cause of some social tension.
 However the sales of traditional "molas" brings more money to the communities and the Kuna still see tourists as "visitors there with their permission" so moving around is restrictive and well controlled.

-The Kuna villages are dusty affairs packed with bamboo thatched huts on tiny cayes (islands) with barely enough room to manoeuvre.
-The women’s colourful intricate costumes are particularly intriguing.
+The Kuna villages are dusty affairs packed with bamboo thatched huts on tiny cayes (islands) with barely enough room to maneuver.
+The women’s colorful intricate costumes are particularly intriguing.

 Coupled with the simple magical beauty of the area, this ethnographic experience is a real highlight of any trip to Panama.

 This sample itinerary will give you an idea of what is possible when you travel in Coral Lodge, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.